davepwsmith/gatsby-source-flickr/README.md

 ## Configuration Options

-The plugin uses the people.getPublicPhotos endpoint, and will add sane, restrained defaults.
+The plugin uses the `people.getPublicPhotos` endpoint, and will add sane, restrained defaults.

 - [Flickr API call options](https://www.flickr.com/services/api/flickr.people.getPublicPhotos.html).

 The `api_key` and `username` options are required.

-If you want to add any other "extras" to this from the API above, you can include them in an array on the extras key (example below)
+If you want to add any other "extras" to this from the API above, you can include them in an array on the extras key (example below).
+NB -

 ### Example Configuration